Find Affordable College Courses

 Evanston, IL

-Northwestern University came in at #22 in this year’s edition of the Most Popular History Doctor’s Degree Schools ranking.
-Northwestern is a very large private not-for-profit school located in the city of Evanston.
+Northwestern University ranked #22 on this year’s Most Popular History Doctor’s Degree Schools list.
+Northwestern is a fairly large private not-for-profit school located in the small city of Evanston.

 About 30% of the students majoring in history at the school are women while 70% are male.